-Pursuant to the terms of an annual evergreen provision in shares, succeeding the 2014 Equity Incentive Plan the number of shares of common stock available for issuance (the "2014 Plan"), under the 2014 Plan automatically increased on January 1 of each year by at least seven percent (7%) of the total number of shares of common stock outstanding on December 31st of the preceding calendar year, or, which no further grants may be made pursuant to the terms of the 2014 Plan.
-Pursuant to the 2024 Plan, in any year, the board of directors may determine that such increase will provide for a lesser number of shares grant nonqualified stock options, incentive stock options, stock appreciation rights, restricted stock, restricted stock units ("RSUs"), performance shares, performance units, incentive bonus awards, other cash-based awards and other stock-based awards to employees, officers, non-employee directors, and other individual service providers.
+On May 16, 2024, the Company's stockholders approved the 2024 Equity Compensation Plan (the "2024 Plan") authorizing the issuance of up to 2,000,000 shares, succeeding the 2014 Equity Incentive Plan (the "2014 Plan"), under which no further grants may be made pursuant to the terms of the 2014 Plan.
+Pursuant to the 2024 Plan, the board of directors may grant nonqualified stock options, incentive stock options, stock appreciation rights, restricted stock, restricted stock units ("RSUs"), performance shares, performance units, incentive bonus awards, other cash-based awards and other stock-based awards to employees, officers, non-employee directors, and other individual service providers.

-In accordance with Under the terms of the 2024 Plan and 2014 Plan, the Company granted stock options and pursuant RSUs to employees, officers, non-employee directors, consultants and advisors.
+Under the terms of the 2024 Plan and 2014 Plan, the Company granted stock options and RSUs to employees, officers, non-employee directors, consultants and advisors.
 Stock options have a ten-year term and an exercise price equal to the fair market value of a share of our common stock on the grant date.
 Stock options generally vest over four years with 25% vesting on the one-year anniversary of the grant date and the remainder vesting in equal monthly installments thereafter, except for grants to non-employee directors that vest annually.
-RSUs generally vest over a period of one to four years in annual evergreen provision contained in installments beginning on the 2014 Plan, effective as first anniversary of January 1, 2023 the grant date.
+RSUs generally vest over a period of one to four years in annual installments beginning on the first anniversary of the grant date.